ga-dc/wdi5/w10/d03_bb_views_and_events/notes.md

   * Differentiate b/t an assigned 'el' and a constructed 'el'
 * Use a Backbone view to render a model to the page
 * Use Handlebars templates to simplify rendering on the front-end
-* Set up model and collection events on Backbone views
+* Set up model events on Backbone views
 * Set up user events on Backbone views

 ## Lesson Outline